Xerxemi/auto-MBW-rt/README.md

 - Also I do not gruntee to have any decent test coverage.
 Check out [this extension](https://github.com/s1dlx/sd-webui-bayesian-merger) which is doing what I'm aiming for (but it doesn't include ImageReward, and code is older).

+- See [my own findings in AutoMBW.](https://github.com/6DammK9/nai-anime-pure-negative-prompt/blob/main/ch01/autombw.md).
+Contents will not overlap.

 ## Install prerequisites

 1. Install these extensions via "Extensions" > "Install from URL":